dani-mic/dani/README.md

-# Dev Toolkit - Contributors Wall
+# Open Source Contributors Wall

+> A **GDG on Campus HiLCoE** project for the *"Let's Dive into Open Source: Your Adventure in Teamwork"* event — March 14, 2026 | Addis Ababa, Ethiopia

-A community-driven project where developers add their profile card by contributing a simple JSON file.
+A community-driven contributors wall where developers add their profile card by contributing a simple JSON file.
 Built to help beginners make their **first open-source contribution**.

-## Live Preview
+## Features

-Open `index.html` in your browser to see all contributor profile cards displayed in a beautiful grid.
+- Profile cards rendered from JSON files
+- Search and filter contributors by name or skill
+- Animated card loading with staggered fade-in
+- Live contributor counter with count-up animation
+- Confetti celebration on page load
+- Dark / Light mode toggle with saved preference
+- Responsive design for all screen sizes
+- Google-colored accent bar with GDG branding

 ## How to Contribute